salama/object-machine/design/language.md

 in syntax, how dynamic they are, and which oo features they implement.
 Especially how dynamic they are has determined if they are compiled or interpreted.

-Our goal is to be language independent, this is why we design a machine and not a language.
+Our goal is to be language independent in the sense that any dynamic object oriented language may be executed by the system.
-Still, we would like our machine to be able to run as many languages as possible, so we need to make the desired features explicit.
-This we do with an eye to what can be implemented on top of another.
-If we take object encapsulation as an example: it is impossible to implement encapsulation when the machine allows unrestricted object access, but trivial to implement free access on top of encapsulation via hidden accessors.

 #### Objects and classes

-The machine must off course support the idea of objects, and as outlined above, we choose full data hiding.
-This means only the objects methods have access to its internal data.
+The machine must off course support the idea of objects with attributes and methods.

 Also each object has a class that may not change during it's life-cycle.
 A class may derive from other classes and derivation may change.

-As in ruby, we call classes that can not be instantiated modules.
-Eigenclasses are not only supported but integral to the machine, as everything is objects.
+An object may also carry methods directly and this allows some definition of meta or eigenclass.

 #### Message passing